fake-name/wlnupdates/app/templates/api-docs.md

 > - `get-feeds`
 >
 >
-> Recent Releases views (these underpin the "Latest /xxx/ releases" sections on the site homepage):
+> Recent Releases views (these underpin the "Latest {Category} releases" sections on the site homepage):
 >
 > - `get-releases` (Aggregate of both OEL and tranlsated releases, sorted by most recent)
 > - `get-oel-releases`  (OEL releases, sorted by most recent)